mauriziocescon/ng-playground/readme.md

  * (no real "props decostruction")
  *
  * by the time script is called,
- * inputs have parent data
+ * inputs are populated with parent data
  */
 export const TextSearch = component(({
   value = input.required<string>(), // definitions + types